andres-lowrie/lang/docs/content/docs/functions/_index.md

 }
 ```

-This tells the compiler that the left side of the arrow are parameters and the
+This tells the interpreter that the left side of the arrow are parameters and the
-right side of the arrow is the body.
+right side of the arrow is the body of the function.

 a function can be declared to take 0 or any number of parameters

 ```
-// None
-add -> {}
+// None (or any depending on configuration) add -> {}

 // 1